FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/tags.md

 * The Tags column MUST contain user-defined and provider-defined tags.
 * The Tags column MUST only contain finalized tags.
 * The Tags column MUST be in [Key-Value Format](#key-valueformat).
-* A Tag key that supports a corresponding, non-null value tied to a resource SHOULD be included.
+* A Tag key with a non-null value for a given resource SHOULD be included in the tags column.
+* Depending on the provider's tag finalization process, a Tag key with a null value for a given resource MAY be included in the tags column.
 * A Tag key that does *not* support a corresponding value, sometimes referred to as a *label*, MUST have a corresponding true (boolean) value set.
 * If Tag finalization is supported, providers MUST publish tag finalization methods and semantics within their respective documentation.
 * Providers MUST NOT alter user-defined Tag keys or values.